elolab/ILoReg/README.md

 immune and pancreas cell types that other popular scRNA-seq data analysis pipelines were not able to find.
 Moreover, ILoReg can identify subpopulations that are differentiable by only a single gene.

-The figure below depicts the workflows of ILoReg and a feature selection -based pipeline, which is commonly used by many cell type identification methods, e.g. Seurat.
+The figure below depicts workflows of ILoReg and a feature selection -based pipeline, which is commonly used by many cell type identification methods, e.g. Seurat.

 ![*Figure: Analysis workflows of ILoReg and a feature-selection based approach*](vignettes/figure.png)